 SSL certificates can be obtained (and added) for free on most web hosts, and there are three types of certificates.

-- Extended Validation (EV SSL) requires an extended validation of the business.
-It validates domain ownership and organization information, plus the legal existence of the organization.
+- Extended Validation (EV SSL) requires extended validation of the business.
+It validates domain ownership and organization information, plus the organization’s legal existence.